vuestorefront/storefront-ui/apps/docs/development/rules.md

 ### Styling

-- every css styling should be placed under `@sfui/sfui/styles/components` and import to `index.scss` file.
+- every scss styling should be placed under `@storefront-ui/sass/components` and import to `index.scss` file.
 We write in BEM methodology, so its easier to sync template between vue and react

 ## Examples